Carlos Mané

-Carlos Manuel Cardoso Mané (born 11 March 1994) is a professional footballer who plays for Turkish club Kayserispor mainly as a right winger.
+Carlos Manuel Cardoso Mané (born 11 March 1994) is a professional footballer who plays mainly as a right winger.

 He began his career at Sporting CP, playing 92 competitive games and scoring 14 goals while winning four cup trophies.
 During loans at VfB Stuttgart and 1.
 FC Union Berlin, he won promotion from the 2.
 Bundesliga both times.
+Having signed in August 2021 from Rio Ave, he subsequently spent five seasons in the Turkish Süper Lig with Kayserispor.

 Mané earned 73 caps for Portugal and scored 16 times across all youth levels, including representing the country at the 2016 Olympics.
 In September 2023, he switched allegiance to the Guinea-Bissau national team.

 Club career

 Sporting CP

 Born in Lisbon to Bissau-Guinean parents, Mané joined local Sporting CP at age 9.
-On 9 December 2012, he made his senior debut, appearing with the B team in a second division match against C.D.
+On 9 December 2012, he made his senior debut, appearing with the B team in a Segunda Liga match against C.D.
 Aves after coming on as a substitute for Jorge Chula in the 78th minute of a 2–2 home draw.
 Exactly one month later, in the same competition, he scored his first professional goal, at C.F.
 Os Belenenses (2–1 loss).

 Mané played his first match in the Primeira Liga with the Lions on 5 October 2013, entering the pitch in the dying minutes of a 4–0 home win over Vitória de Setúbal.
 His first goal in the competition arrived on 15 February of the following year, when he started and scored in the 1–0 defeat of S.C.
 Olhanense also at the Estádio José Alvalade.

 Mané scored his first goal in the UEFA Champions League in only his third appearance in the competition, opening an eventual 3–1 group stage home victory over NK Maribor on 25 November 2014 where he started and played 65 minutes.
 He played six games of the team's victorious run in the Taça de Portugal, netting the winner against F.C.
 Vizela in the fifth round and the equaliser away to C.D.
 Nacional in the first leg of the semi-final.

 On 31 August 2016, Mané was loaned out to VfB Stuttgart until June 2018, with the German club having an option to buy.
 In his first match, he scored twice in the opening four minutes to help to a 4–0 home win over SpVgg Greuther Fürth, a new record for a debuting player in the German professional leagues.
 However, his overall stint at the Mercedes-Benz Arena was largely undermined by injury.

 Mané returned to the German 2.
 Bundesliga in January 2019, joining 1.
 FC Union Berlin on loan until June with the option to make the move permanent.
 Hampered by a series of minor physical problems, he played eight games as the team from the capital were promoted to the Bundesliga for the first time, and they did not exercise the option.